EG-lisy/PlasmoVis/README.md

 <p align="center"><img src="PV_pics/igv_cursors.png"></img></p><b>Figure 11.</b> Visualisation Guides<br><br>

 Where:
-> 1. <b>Cursor Guide</b> will display a guide which will follow your mouse movements
+> 1. <b>Cursor Guide</b> will display a guide which will follow the movements of your cursor
 > 2. <b>Center Line</b> will display two guides at the middle of the Genomic Variant Browser

 ### Track Settings